Article

 3. Not Understanding the Difference Between an Employee and an Independent Contractor

 This is a costly mistake for your company and your employees.
 Not only will your organization owe back taxes and unemployment taxes, but you’ll also owe any unpaid wages and benefits on top of any state and federal misclassification penalties.
+This can result in high costs for businesses, and not just in terms of money.
+You’ll also need to invest labor, time, and resources in paying fines, resolving problems, and ensuring that the records you file in the future are accurate.

 4. Not Having a Plan Document in Place for Pre-Tax Deductions

 Pre-tax deductions, like health insurance or health savings accounts, are a great benefit to employees.
 Pre-tax benefits offer substantial savings for both participants and employers.
 However, before you offer this benefit (sometimes called a cafeteria plan), you need to have a plan document in place.
-Reminder that if you are a 2% or greater shareholder of an S Corporation you are not eligible to participate in a pre-tax plan.
+Remember that if you are a 2% or greater shareholder of an S Corporation you are not eligible to participate in a pre-tax plan.

 Not establishing a documented plan will mean that your entire plan will have to be set up as an after-tax plan, which is not beneficial to either the employer or the employee.
 Failing to maintain compliance can mean both hefty penalties and a devastating loss of savings to both the participant and the employer.